The secret of all change is to focus all of your energy not on fighting the old but on building the new. Socrates

 Angela is a great believer in serving whilst walking backwards and seeks wherever possible to make herself redundant.
 She believes in social value, preferring to enact it as best she can rather than write a policy about it.

-Angela is a passionate believer in ABCD (Asset Based Community Development) and was chuffed when Cormac Russell invited her to become an associate of Nurture Development.
+Angela is a passionate believer in ABCD (Asset Based Community Development) and was chuffed when Cormac Russell invited her to become an affiliate of Nurture Development.

 For the last few years she has been cheering on a community in Netherton that she has been a friend of since the 1990’s.
 They decided to work in this way after realising that over twenty years of programmes and lots of money hadn’t made a difference to the local map of misery.
 In fact, they’d climbed the league.